feathersjs/feathers/api.md

 ## Events

 Any registered service will be automatically turned into an event emitter that emits events when a resource has changed, that is a `create`, `update` or `remove` service call returned successfully.
-It is therefore possible to bind to the below events via `app.lookup(servicename).on()` and, if enabled, all events will also broadcast to all connected SocketIO clients in the form of `<servicepath> <eventname>`.
+It is therefore possible to bind to the below events via `app.service(servicename).on()` and, if enabled, all events will also broadcast to all connected SocketIO clients in the form of `<servicepath> <eventname>`.
 Note that the service path will always be stripped of leading and trailing slashes regardless of how it has been registered (e.g. `/my/service/` will become `my/service`).

 ### created

-The `created` event will be published with the callback data when a service `create` calls back successfully.
+The `created` event will be published with the callback data when a service `create` returns successfully.

 ```js
 app.use('/todos', {